Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 | Medium | Left Main 14V AC Bus  |
 | Dim    | Left Main 115V AC Bus |

+> 💡 Floodlights are turned off by selecting the DIM position and
+> moving the Console Brightness knob to OFF.

 ### Panel Lighting

 To ensure that all panels and gauges are readable during night, back- and